top of page

 The SCHOTT & RIEDLIN FAMILIES

-However, the big breweries were entering the Cincinnati market in the mid-1950's, which made it difficult for the smaller local breweries to compete.
-In a lawsuit pitched as David vs. Goliath, Bavarian''s attempted to keep Busch Bavarian from using the Bavarian name in 1957.
+The Bavarian Brewing Co. was reopened after Prohibition in 1935 by the husband of William Riedlin's granddaughter, Murray Vorhees.
+It had financial difficulties and went into bankruptcy in 1937.
+Will Schott and three of his brothers purchased Bavarian's out of bankruptcy court in 1938 and around that time disposed of the cooperage business, but continued operating the Cincinnati Galvanizing Co.
+Will's son Bill was attending college during this period, beginning at Harvard, but graduating from University of Cincinnati and joining his father and uncle at the brewery shortly after it was acquired by his family.
+Bill's younger brother, Louis. attended the same school as his brother, Western Hills High School, and entered Dartmouth College in 1940.
+WWII interrupted Louis's college education, but he returned to Dartmouth and graduated in 1948.
+After WWII, Lou joined his father, uncles and brother at Bavarian's.
+By 1950 the brewery was operating 24 hours a day and was very successful.
+Both brothers married and had sons.
+By the mid 1950's Will's oldest son Bill became President and his youngest son Lou became Secretary/ Treasurer.
+However, the big breweries were entering the Cincinnati market at that time, which made it difficult for the smaller local breweries to compete.
+In a lawsuit pitched as David vs. Goliath, Bavarian''s attempted to keep Busch Bavarian from using the Bavarian name in 1956.
 They were successful in doing so, but only for the tri-state area.
-In 1959 a regional brewer, International Breweries Inc. (IBI), purchased Bavarian's.
-Bill (William R.) Schott remained in charge of Bavarian's for several years after this acquisition while Lou left the brewery a little earlier to became Vice President of the family owned Cincinnati Galvanizing.
+In 1959 a regional brewer, International Breweries Inc. (IBI) merged with Bavarian's.
+Bill (William R.) Schott remained in charge of Bavarian's for several years after this acquisition while Lou left the brewery in 1961 to became Vice President of the family owned Cincinnati Galvanizing.
 Bill left Bavarian's in 1965, a year before IBI closed the brewery in Covington.
 Lou remained at Cincinnati Galvanizing until it was sold around 1967 to a company that became Textron Industries.
 Lou then became involved in acquiring some farmland in the region and developing excess Pine Meer acreage for single and multi-family residential use, with an effort to preserve its unique character.
 Will died in 1981 and about a year later Lou was successful in having the Pine Meer Manor house placed on the National Historical Register.

 Lou and his wife, Virginia Erhardt, retired to Naples, FL in 1986.
 They are survived by their son, L. Ried Schott.
 Bill and his wife, Sue Lake, remained in Cincinnati for their remaining years.
 Their son, William P. Schott, still resides in the Cincinnati area.

 The background image is a 1914 photograph of a large group of people at a beer garden known as Stevie's.
+Shown are:

 bottom of page